UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 A person uses a tablet in front of a U.S. map highlighting several states with deregulated energy markets.

-Energy deregulation is decided at the state level, meaning your ability to choose a supplier depends entirely on your zip code.
-Not every state has opened its market to competition, and some states have deregulated natural gas but not electricity, or vice versa.
-Currently, over a dozen states have active deregulated electricity markets for residential consumers.
+Living in one of the deregulated electricity states means your ability to choose a competitive supplier is protected by local laws, but this flexible framework depends entirely on your specific zip code.
+Energy deregulation is decided strictly at the state level.
+Not every single region has boldly opened its energy grid to competition.
+Some states have deregulated natural gas but firmly maintained monopolies on electricity, while others have done the exact opposite.
+Currently, over a dozen progressive states feature highly active deregulated electricity markets for both residential and commercial consumers.

 Common Myths About Switching Providers